7Eddie20/Rebuild/Weekly-Reflections/Week-2_SyntaxDive.md

 10. variables are containers with data type, name, value and assigned memory location used to store data.

+11. every character should be declared inside the single quotation.
+A character stores the ASCII value if the value initialized is numeric and not surrounded by single quotations.

 ---

 ### 📆 Day-wise Log